flybywiresim/website/src/posts/a380x-full-speed-ahead.md

 Onboard Airport Navigation System (OANS), which enhances the flight crew's situational awareness by displaying a moving map of the airport.
 Additionally, we implemented Radio Altimeters (RAs) simulated as three independent units, the Ground Proximity Warning System (GPWS) with messages on the Primary Flight Display (PFD), and the Terrain Display featuring A380-specific animations.

+#### Landing Gear and Taxi Systems

 Tilting landing gear, with realistic NWS (Nose Wheel Steering) and BWS (Body Wheel Steering), with high-detail modelling and textures, powered by 5000 PSI Hydraulic lines, valves and actuators which are fully and realistically simulated.

 We've also managed to implement HCF (Heading Control System) which assists taxi operations by countering any crosswind or ground slope without ay pilot input.

+#### FlyPadOS v3 and Aircraft Configuration

 FlyPadOS v3 remixed with A380X features such as the throttle calibration for 4 throttles/2 throttle/1 throttle hardware configurations, payload weight and balance page with  Main and Upper Deck divided into 4 Class configuration: Economy, Premium Economy, Business and First Class Suites and with the corresponding refuelling page.
 Support for default ground services, and preliminary support for GSX included either in the initial release or soon after.